scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 While a number of tools and documentation exists, and improvements are made every-day, most efforts attempt to build documentation in an isolated way.
-This inherently leads to a heterogamous aspect of documentation that can be hard to grasp for the newcomer.
+This inherently leads to a heterogamous aspect of documentation that can be hard to grasp for the newcomers.
 This also means that each library authors much make choices and maintain build script or services.

 Efforts such as conda-forge have shown that concerted efforts can give a much